brunoafabricio/NLW-02-Proffy/README.md

 Go to http://localhost:3000/ to see the result.

 ### 📱 Run Mobile Project
-To run the mobile project you need a cellphone with the app of [expo](https://play.google.com/store/apps/details?id=host.exp.exponent) instaled or a emulator android/ios.
+To run the mobile project you need a mobile phone with the app of [expo](https://play.google.com/store/apps/details?id=host.exp.exponent) instaled or a emulator android/ios.
 <br />
-After, fork this repository and clone to your machine.
-Inside of the project's folder run the following commands:

 ```bash
 # Go to mobile folder